viswanathct/scheduler-sahaj-code-challenge/ReadMe.md

 * 28 minutes to pass all the use-cases.

 * 38 minutes to test the interface.

+* 50 minutes in cleaning up.

+* 10 minutes to add some missing API-s.

 * ~7 hours of **Dev Time** in total.